Biology Course Subject Degree GuideSee All Subject Degree Guides

 This wide-ranging area allows students to choose their different topics of study depending on the individual’s interests, for example, immune system, disease processes, ecosystems, biodiversity, and physiological processes.

 This degree area also provides a range of disciplines including biomedicine, biochemistry, cell biology, ecology, genetics, microbiology, conservation, physiology and pathobiology.

 How will I be assessed?

-Typical coursework assignments will include essays, literature reviews, laboratory reports, poster and oral presentations as well as short tests, examinations and group work.
+Typical coursework assignments will include essays, literature reviews, laboratory reports, poster and oral presentations as well as short tests, examinations and group work, this will differ from each institution, which makes choosing the right university key.
 Most degrees in biology will have a final year project which allows students to conduct research on a topic they are most interested in.
 This research project will likely involve practical work which students have learned through their course.

 What skills will I learn from studying Biology?

-Students who also undertake a placement within the industry during their degree will gain skills that they can use to enhance future employability, we advise students to research whether having a placement is good for your degree, as students will benefit in different ways.
+Students who also undertake a placement within the industry during their degree will gain skills that they can use to enhance future employability, we advise students to research whether having a placement is good for your degree, as students will enjoy learning in different ways.

 Why study Biology?